Growing Up in the Arts

 Each week's curriculum is also designed around a focus of literacy through art.
 The teaching artists integrate interdisciplinary subjects including literature, constructive critiques, and exercises that engage the students in reading, writing and verbal discussions.

 Our current partners have been selected because Growing Up in the Arts is dedicated to providing free access to arts programming for underserved, at risk youth, and these facilities serve that demographic.
-If you are interested in becoming a partner, contact Rachel at email@example.com
+We currently work with over 95 youth in our community each week.
+If you are interested in becoming a partner, contact Rachel at firstname.lastname@example.org

 Mini Monet is a Pre-K Program held weekly at Monarch Children’s Academy and Lighthouse Child Development.
-Our teaching artist pairs a story with a hands-on project that teaches 4-5 year olds about words, art, and teamwork.
+Our teaching artist pairs a story with a hands-on project that teaches 4-5 year old youth about words, art, and teamwork.

 CHILDHOOD IN ITS LANDSCAPE